Agriculture

 Introduction

-Jute plantation has been in practice since ancient times.
-During the 19th and 20th centuries, its cultivation became indispensable due to its use in making sacks, boot lining, carpets, aprons, ropes, etc. The jute agriculture attracted people because of its properties like durability, versatility, strength, and low cost.
+Jute cultivation has been practised since ancient times.
+During the 19th and 20th centuries, its cultivation became indispensable for making sacks, boot linings, carpets, aprons, ropes, etc. Jute agriculture attracted people because of its properties, such as durability, versatility, strength, and low cost.

 Jute Cultivation in India

-Jute is mainly grown in the delta region of the Ganges.
-That is why, the Jute cultivation in India is mainly concentrated in East India, particularly in the states of West Bengal, Assam, Bihar, Meghalaya, and Odisha.
+Jute is mainly grown in the Ganges delta region.
+That is why jute cultivation in India is mainly concentrated in East India, particularly in West Bengal, Assam, Bihar, Meghalaya, and Odisha, which are the largest producers of jute in India.

 Today, India is the largest producer of Jute goods globally.
-It contributes 70% to world jute production.
-According to the Ministry of Textile, the total jute production in 2022-23 stood at 9100 thousand bales (1 bale = 180 kg).
-Further, the total area under jute cultivation, as of November 2023, stood at 6.6 lakh hectares.
+It accounts for 70% of the world's jute production.
+According to the unified portal for agriculture statistics, the total jute production in all India in 2024-25 stood at 84.88 lakh Tonnes.

-In India two major species of jute crop are cultivated.
+In India, two major jute crops are cultivated.
 These are:

 • White Jute: Its scientific name is Corchorus capsularis.
 This variety is used for making clothes, ropes, and twines.

 • Tossa Jute: Its scientific name is Corchorus Olitorious.
-India is a leader in this jute variety.
-It provides fibre and its leaves are used for edible purposes.
+India is a leader in this variety of jute.
+It provides fibre, and its leaves are used for edible purposes.
 This variety is silkier, softer, and stronger than White Jute.

 Jute Farming Practices in India

-Jute farming in India requires specific climate, soil, and practices.
-Some of the practices in jute cultivation in India are sowing, irrigation, harvesting, and extracting jute fibres, among others.
+Jute farming in India requires specific climatic conditions, soil, and practices.
+Some practices in jute cultivation in India include sowing, irrigation, harvesting, and extracting jute fibres.
 Let us see each practice briefly.

 Climate and Soil Requirement for Jute

-Jute crops are native to regions with warm and humid climates.
+Jute crops are native to warm, humid regions.
 The rainfall, temperature and soil needed for jute cultivation are:

 • A mean relative humidity of 65%.